 (I may earn a small commission from the products mentioned in this post.)

 This article explains my pre-operation appointment at my surgeon’s office and my pre-operation appointment at the hospital.
-My first visit with the surgeon took place ten days before TKR surgery.
+My first visit with the surgeon was two months before surgery, my last visit with the surgeon took place ten days before TKR surgery.
 The appointment at the hospital took place one week prior to knee replacement surgery.

 I was told what to expect and how to prepare during the last 10 days before the knee replacement surgery.
 I was given information on the procedure, hospital stay and home care, as well as rehabilitation.